Queens Gardens, Townsville: History

 In the same year that the Botanic Gardens was gazetted as a park (1887), Burke Street was extended through the Reserve to Paxton Street.
 Significant incursions into the reserve included a Gaol Reserve and Reserve for a Lunatic Reception House in the southeast corner (1885) and a reserve for sport and recreation (12 acre in 1899).
-By 1915 the Reserve was reduced to 35 acre, with leases being issued to the Croquet Club (1924).
+By 1915, the Reserve was reduced to 35 acre, with leases being issued to the Croquet Club (1924).
 The final carving up of the Botanical Gardens took place in 1948 when part of the reserve was leased to the Townsville Bowling Club and part excised as a recreation reserve.
 The Botanical Gardens was thus reduced to 10 acre, its present size.

 The Townsville Municipal Council initially received no government funding for the gardens and did little towards getting them established.
 Funding continued to be a problem even after 1878 when William Anderson was appointed as the first "curator and practical gardener".
 Anderson resided on site in a cottage constructed for his appointment until he retired in 1934.
 At this time, a new cottage was built and the original cottage was reused as a nursery.

 Anderson was given no power to purchase plants nor was he given funds to establish the gardens.
 By 1880, because of the Municipal Council's inaction, the gardens had been removed from its control and trustees appointed by the Queensland Government.
-Among these trustees was Thomas Allen Gulliver jnr, who had previously collected botanical material in Tasmania and North Queensland for Baron Ferdinand Von Mueller, Curator of the Melbourne Botanical Gardens and later Victorian Government Botanist.
+Among these trustees was Thomas Allen Gulliver Jnr, who had previously collected botanical material in Tasmania and North Queensland for Baron Ferdinand Von Mueller, Curator of the Melbourne Botanical Gardens and later Victorian Government Botanist.
 Thomas Gulliver and his brother, Benjamin Thomas Gulliver, had several plants collected from the Gulf of Carpentaria and Arnhem Land named in their honour.
 Baron von Mueller devoted his life to the study of systematic biology, and was the finest botanist in the southern hemisphere, describing and naming over 2000 Australian species and distributing Australian plants across the world.

 Improvements in funding for the Townsville Botanic Gardens followed the appointment of trustees and, as planting and landscaping gradually proceeded, the gardens became a popular place for picnics and concerts.
 The Queensland Acclimatisation Society, which was formed in 1862, supplied initial plantings.
-Trees were also supplied from Anthelme le Thozet's garden of exotic trees and shrubs in Rockhampton.
+Trees were also supplied from Anthelme le Thozet's garden of exotic trees and shrubs in Rockhampton, central Queensland.
 Le Thozet was internationally renowned as a collector of plant specimens, and is most remembered for Muellerville, the experimental garden where he cultivated many trees and plants in order to determine their economic value and suitability for Queensland's tropical climate.
 Other trees were sent from Brisbane to Townsville by Walter Hill, the Curator of the Brisbane Botanical Gardens, who had visited Townsville in 1873.
-Walter Hill made a major contribution to the development of commercial crops in Queensland, supported the work of the Queensland Acclimatisation Society and was instrumental in establishing the Queensland network of botanic gardens.
+Walter Hill made a major contribution to the development of commercial crops in Queensland, supported the work of the Queensland Acclimatisation Society and was instrumental in establishing the network of botanic gardens in Queensland.